Collinwood Township, Meeker County, Minnesota

 Collinwood Township is a township in Meeker County, Minnesota, United States.
 The population was 1,037 at the 2000 census.

 History

-Collinwood Township was organized in 1866, and named after Collinwood Lake.
+Collinwood Township was named after Collinwood, Canada, where the first settlers in the area came from.
+There is also a Collinwood Lake nearby.
+For a few years, the township was known as New Virginia (the 1870 U.S. Census lists it as such).
+In May of 1866, the first settlers came.
+They were Oliver Rasnick, Henry Fuller, George Fuller, and Jacob, Nancy, and Thomas Hutchins.
+The town was organized on May 8, 1866.
+The first Justice of the Peace was Oliver Rasnick.
+The first death was the child of E. K. and Jane Counts, who were from Virginia.
+In 1857, John Taylor and Elizabeth Hutchins were the first couple to be married there.
+Also that year, Alexander Ramsey married Margaret Hutchins.
+The population was 1,037 in the 2000 census.

 Geography

 According to the United States Census Bureau, the township has a total area of 36.1 sqmi, of which 31.0 sqmi is land and 5.0 sqmi (13.92%) is water.

 Collinwood Township is located in Township 118 North of the Arkansas Base Line and Range 29 West of the 5th Principal Meridian.